This Is Portugal… Where The West Meets Paradise

 Its name derives from the Arabic “Al-Gharb,” meaning “The West”… though in fact the Algarve’s long coast faces mostly south.

 And long is the word to describe it.
-The Algarve coastline is approximately 155 kilometers in length and covers an area of about 5,412 square kilometers.
+The Algarve coastline is approximately 96 miles in length and covers an area of about 2,089 square miles.
 Its highest point is Fóia, in the Monchique, about 3,000 feet above sea level.

 Within these boundaries is a host of delights and surprises.